 In a few previous posts, I mentioned the most glorious meal on earth for this guy, which is the Newfoundland Cold Plate, and well, this is one of the three varieties of potato salad served during that particular meal.
 My mother always prepared three potato salads on Sunday’s, but I wouldn’t touch this particular one to save my life!
 Now, I can’t get enough of it!

 Most of the people I know who aren’t from Newfoundland, tend to screw up their noses when I mention these traditional foods.
 But, until we try it, we never know just how good it tastes!
 The strong flavours of mustard are evident in this potato salad, but are subdued by the creamy texture the mayonnaise adds, and the slightly sweet taste from the sugar.

-- ¼ cup prepared yellow mustard
+- 1/4 cup prepared yellow mustard

 - ½ cup mayonnaise

-- 1 tablespoon sugar
+- 2 tablespoons sugar

-- ½ cup canned mixed vegetables, drained
+- 15 ounces canned mixed vegetables, drained

-- Transfer to a glass bowl with a tight fitting lid and place in the refrigerator for 3-4 hours.
+- Transfer to a glass bowl with a tight fitting lid.
+Refrigerate for at least 4 hours or overnight for best results.

 Canned vegetables might seem odd to some, but I have tried to make this potato salad with bagged frozen veggies and the taste is off.